Montpelier Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not in the VWP must obtain a visa before travel
+Nationals of countries not in the VWP or exempt (like Canada/Bermuda) must obtain a visa from a U.S. embassy or consulate before travel.

 Arrival Process